Farage promotes Jenrick and Braverman as he unveils new Reform front bench

 Ms Braverman, who was twice sacked as home secretary, was made Reform’s spokeswoman for education and equalities just weeks after joining the party.

-She said Reform would set of target of 50% of young people going into “trades” rather than to university and scrap the equalities department.
+She said Reform would set of target of 50% of young people going into “trades” rather than to university, scrap the equalities department and repeal the Equality Act.

+Ms Braverman suggested the legislation would be revoked to build a country “defined by meritocracy not tokenism” but the TUC accused Reform of thinking “discrimination should be legal”.

+“Scrapping the Equality Act would be a sledgehammer to hard-won rights working people fought for over generations,” TUC general secretary Paul Nowak said.

 Labour Party chairwoman Anna Turley said Mr Farage’s appointments were a “top team of failed Tories” who had spent “over 3,000 days inflicting untold damage” on the UK.